-Each year brings the sad reality that celebrities we know and love will pass away and 2018 has already seen many unfortunate losses.
+Every year brings the sad reality that celebrities we know and love will pass away, and 2018 has been mournfully memorable for notable lives lost.

-In just the first two months of the year, fans lost award-wining singers, legendary comedians, and iconic actors and actresses and dignitaries such as former first lady Barbara Bush, evangelist preacher Billy Graham and famed physicist Stephen Hawking.
+In just the first few months of the year, fans lost award-wining singers, family patriarchs, legendary comedians, iconic actors and actresses and dignitaries such as former first lady Barbara Bush, evangelist preacher Billy Graham and famed physicist Stephen Hawking.

 Joining the innumerable amount of mourning fans, we pay tribute to the celebrities and artists who have lost their lives.